Find out how to take the stress out of writing research for peer-reviewed journals, with a proven, step-by-step strategy.

-Associate Professor Amanda Salis is a full-time research scientist at the University of Sydney’s Boden Institute of Obesity, Nutrition, Exercise & Eating Disorders at the Charles Perkins Centre.
+Professor Amanda Salis is a full-time research scientist at the University of Sydney’s Boden Institute of Obesity, Nutrition, Exercise and Eating Disorders at the Charles Perkins Centre.

-Her proven expertise in writing publishable articles comes from her over 120 peer-reviewed articles in international journals, including: Cell Metabolism, the Journal of Clinical Investigation, Diabetes, Nature Medicine, Genes and Development, Proceedings of the National Academy of Sciences, Journal of Biological Chemistry and the American Journal of Clinical Nutrition.
+Her proven expertise in writing publishable articles comes from her 150+ peer-reviewed articles in international journals, including Cell Metabolism, the Journal of Clinical Investigation, Diabetes, Nature Medicine, Genes and Development, Proceedings of the National Academy of Sciences, Journal of Biological Chemistry and the American Journal of Clinical Nutrition.

-In addition to her current NHMRC Senior Research Fellowship, her current research is funded by NHMRC project grants, totaling over $2.4 million.
+In addition to her current NHMRC Senior Research Fellowship, her current research is funded by NHMRC project grants, totalling more than $2.4 million.

 As this is a hands-on practical workshop, it is best suited to those who already have a set of analysed original research results that are ready to be written up as a paper, or an early draft of an original manuscript or systematic review (not a narrative review).

-Note: this course is already discounted, and no further discounts (e.g. for students or affiliates) will be offered.
+Note: this workshop is already discounted, and no further discounts (eg, for students or affiliates) will be offered.

-Lecture notes will be made available to course attendees.
+Workshop handouts will be made available to course attendees via email.

 Level 1, Building 460, Murdoch University, Murdoch, WA 6150